Problem solving: Psychology

 Problem solving in psychology refers to the process of finding solutions to problems encountered in life.
-Solutions to these problems are usually situation or context-specific.
-The process starts with problem finding and problem shaping, where the problem is discovered and simplified.
+Solutions to these problems are usually situation- or context-specific.
+The process starts with problem finding and problem shaping, in which the problem is discovered and simplified.
 The next step is to generate possible solutions and evaluate them.
 Finally a solution is selected to be implemented and verified.
-Problems have an end goal to be reached and how you get there depends upon problem orientation (problem-solving coping style and skills) and systematic analysis.
-Mental health professionals study the human problem solving processes using methods such as introspection, behaviorism, simulation, computer modeling, and experiment.
+Problems have an end goal to be reached; how you get there depends upon problem orientation (problem-solving coping style and skills) and systematic analysis.

+Mental health professionals study the human problem-solving processes using methods such as introspection, behaviorism, simulation, computer modeling, and experiment.
 Social psychologists look into the person-environment relationship aspect of the problem and independent and interdependent problem-solving methods.
 Problem solving has been defined as a higher-order cognitive process and intellectual function that requires the modulation and control of more routine or fundamental skills.

-Problem solving has two major domains: mathematical problem solving and personal problem solving.
-Both are seen in terms of some difficulty or barrier that is encountered.
 Empirical research shows many different strategies and factors influence everyday problem solving.
-Rehabilitation psychologists studying individuals with frontal lobe injuries have found that deficits in emotional control and reasoning can be re-mediated with effective rehabilitation and could improve the capacity of injured persons to resolve everyday problems.
-Interpersonal everyday problem solving is dependent upon the individual personal motivational and contextual components.
-One such component is the emotional valence of "real-world" problems and it can either impede or aid problem-solving performance.
-Researchers have focused on the role of emotions in problem solving, demonstrating that poor emotional control can disrupt focus on the target task and impede problem resolution and likely lead to negative outcomes such as fatigue, depression, and inertia.
-In conceptualization, human problem solving consists of two related processes: problem orientation and the motivational/attitudinal/affective approach to problematic situations and problem-solving skills.
-Studies conclude people's strategies cohere with their goals and stem from the natural process of comparing oneself with others.
+Rehabilitation psychologists studying people with frontal lobe injuries have found that deficits in emotional control and reasoning can be re-mediated with effective rehabilitation and could improve the capacity of injured persons to resolve everyday problems.
+Interpersonal everyday problem solving is dependent upon personal motivational and contextual components.
+One such component is the emotional valence of "real-world" problems, which can either impede or aid problem-solving performance.
+Researchers have focused on the role of emotions in problem solving, demonstrating that poor emotional control can disrupt focus on the target task, impede problem resolution, and lead to negative outcomes such as fatigue, depression, and inertia. human problem solving consists of two related processes: problem orientation, and the motivational/attitudinal/affective approach to problematic situations and problem-solving skills.
+People's strategies cohere with their goals and stem from the process of comparing oneself with others.

 Cognitive sciences

-Among the first experimental psychologists to study problem solving were the Gestaltists in Germany, e.g., Karl Duncker in The Psychology of Productive Thinking (1935).
+Among the first experimental psychologists to study problem solving were the Gestaltists in Germany, such as Karl Duncker in The Psychology of Productive Thinking (1935).
 Perhaps best known is the work of Allen Newell and Herbert A. Simon.

-Experiments the 1960s and early 1970s asked participants to solve relatively simple, well-defined, but not previously seen laboratory tasks.
-These simple problems, such as the Tower of Hanoi, admitted optimal solutions which could be found quickly, allowing observation of the full problem-solving process.
+Experiments in the 1960s and early 1970s asked participants to solve relatively simple, well-defined, but not previously seen laboratory tasks.
+These simple problems, such as the Tower of Hanoi, admitted optimal solutions that could be found quickly, allowing researchers to observe the full problem-solving process.
 Researchers assumed that these model problems would elicit the characteristic cognitive processes by which more complex "real world" problems are solved.

-An outstanding problem solving technique found by this research is the principle of decomposition.
+An outstanding problem-solving technique found by this research is the principle of decomposition.